koyeb/terraform-provider-koyeb/docs/resources/service.md

 Optional:

+- `scope` (List of String) The regions the environment variable needs to be exposed
 - `secret` (String, Sensitive) The secret name to use as the value of the environment variable
 - `value` (String) The value of the environment variable